BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/updating-epilogue-outfits.md

 # Writing Your Script

 First, make a new .txt file.
 You can name it what you'd like, but I'd recommend including an abbreviation of your username in it, so that file will be unique to you.
-(Osiris scripts with the same name will conflict with each other, so to be safe, always put something unique to you in the name of your scripts!)
+> Osiris scripts with the same name will conflict with each other, so to be safe, always put something unique to you in the name of your scripts!
+{.is-info}

 Copy the following into your file: